 1. If you would like to find out whether the MU Libraries have access to a specific article, go to library.missouri.edu.
 Under the "Looking For" section, select "a specific article."

 2. Enter the citation information for the article you are searching for.
-Include the journal title, volume number, issue number, starting page, and year of publication.
+Include the journal title (not the article title), volume number, issue number, starting page, and year of publication.
+If you don't know all of this information, just fill in what you know.
 Then click "FindIt@MU."

 3. If the article is available in full text online, you will be redirected to the record of the article in a database.
 Look for the PDF or HTML icon to view or download the full text of the article.